EDUCBA Logo

 2. Server:

-The server is useful to establish the connection between client and database through the MariaDB maxscale.
+The server is useful to establish the connection between the client and the database through the MariaDB maxscale.

 3. Router:

-Router is one of the modules in MariaDB that can handle all requests of clients to the different databases and servers.
+A router is one of the modules in MariaDB that can handle clients’ requests to the different databases and servers.

 4. Connecting Routing:

-Connection routing is a method that can be capable of handling all requests that MariaDB maxscale accepts from a client for a single database by using a single connection.
+Connection routing is a method that can handle all requests that MariaDB maxscale accepts from a client for a single database by using a single connection.
 A Maxscale connection is based on the routing.

 5. Statement Routing:

-This parameter works in dynamic nature which means it automatically adds the connection or removes the connection from the session.
+This parameter works dynamically, meaning it automatically adds the connection or removes the connection from the session.
 It handles all connections individually.

 6. Protocol: